VERED is an innovative topical encapsulated benzoyl peroxide cream with a 5% concentration for the treatment of papulopustular rosacea.

 However, benzoyl peroxide causes degradation of the tretinoin molecules, thereby reducing its effectiveness.
 By separately encapsulating the tretinoin and the benzoyl peroxide, we have addressed this industry-wide challenge: The silica microcapsule protects tretinoin from oxidative decomposition by benzoyl peroxide, thereby enhancing the stability and clinical and commercial shelf-life.
 The silica shell also creates a barrier between the drug substances and the skin and as a result is expected to reduce irritation typically associated with topical application of benzoyl peroxide and tretinoin, thereby increasing the tolerability of TWIN on acne-affected skin.
 Pre-clinical data demonstrates that TWIN exhibits increased tolerability relative to non-encapsulated tretinoin and when compared to Epiduo, without any corresponding loss in efficacy.
 We believe that TWIN is more effective than Epiduo because it contains tretinoin as opposed to adapalene, and tretinoin is known to be more effective than adapalene as a standalone acne treatment, but generally causes greater skin irritation.
-In March 2016, we initiated a double-blind, dose-ranging placebo-controlled, six-arm, multicenter Phase II trial in the U.S.
+During 2017, we have completed recruitment of subjects in a double-blind, dose-ranging placebo-controlled, six-arm, multicenter Phase II trial in the U.S.

 In a cumulative 14-day non-occlusive skin irritation trial with 14-day recovery in five Göttingen minipigs, we compared SIRS-T to generic tretinoin gel 0.1%.
 Erythema and edema were scored as very slight, well-defined, moderate or severe, and were monitored over the 28 day period.
 SIRS-T 0.1% was found to be non-irritant, similar to the untreated group, while generic tretinoin gel 0.1% was shown to be irritating.